 Article 6.
 (1) The Competent Institution of each Agreement Party shall submit officially in writing, by fax or e-mail, a Request for cooperation on the recruitment of workers from the other Agreement Party (hereinafter “The Request”) together with the job offers made by positions.

-(2) The Request under Paragraph 1 made on the basis of the job offers received from employers shall contain:
+(2) The Request under Paragraph 1 made on the basis of the job offers received from employers shall contain information divided by positions about:

 1. the required number of workers;